valensh1/youth-espn/README.md

   - L10 - Wins/losses of a team's last 10 games
   - STRK - Streak - Current consecutive wins/losses of a team

+### Teams Page

-- Teams Page - Displays all youth sports teams for a specific sport and their accompanying logos.
+- Displays all youth sports teams for a specific sport and their accompanying logos.
 Links available next to each team to do the following:

-  - Statistics - See team and player specific stats. **Under construction**
+  - Statistics - See team and player specific stats.

+    - Under construction

-  - Schedule - See teams schedule of upcoming games. **Under construction**
+  - Schedule - See teams schedule of upcoming games.

+    - Under construction

-  - Roster - See the players that construct each teams roster . **Currently limited to Jr. Ducks, Ice Dogs and OC Hockey Club teams**
+  - Roster - See the players that construct each teams roster .
+    - Currently limited to Jr. Ducks, Ice Dogs and OC Hockey Club teams

+### Roster Page

-- Roster Page - Displays the players that make up each team's roster.
+- Displays the players that make up each team's roster.
 Ability to filter rosters by season, team, level and division.
 Page also displays basic information about each player such as the following:
   - Jersey #
   - Shooting Hand (mostly limited to hockey rosters)
   - Height